squidfunk/mkdocs-material/docs/insiders/changelog/index.md

 ## Material for MkDocs Insiders

+### 4.49.0 <small>December 29, 2023</small> { id="4.49.0" }

+- Added support for exporting tags and mappings
+- Added support for disabling tags and/or listings or both
+- Fixed tag links from pages to listings on homepage

 ### 4.48.0 <small>December 23, 2023</small> { id="4.48.0" }

 - Rewrite of tags plugin, now much more powerful